Uncertainty Quantification for Visual Object Pose Estimation: S-Lemma Ellipsoidal Bounds: Additional Experimental Results

 Lastly, we provide two ablations to justify our design choices.
 Specifically, we compare bound volumes when solving for rotation and translation ellipsoids separately, and we compare with results for a third-order relaxation.
 Both of these design changes improves individual bounds but come at a cost of substantially increased runtime.

 \textbf{Separate Rotation and Translation Ellipsoids.} We first compare SLUE with optimizing for rotational and translational ellipsoid volumes separately.
-Clearly, this should always produce tighter independent rotational and translational bounds compared with the joint ellipsoid objective.
+This should always produce tighter independent rotational and translational bounds compared with the joint ellipsoid objective.
 We find optimizing for separate ellipsoids is computationally expensive at higher relaxation orders and offers only a small improvement on bounds.
-Further, it sacrifices the flexibility of starting with a joint ellipsoid since translation and orientation uncertainty are often correlated.
+Further, using a joint ellipsoid is more accurate under correlation between translation and orientation uncertainty.

 In \eqref{eq:conformal_ellipsoid}, the rotation-only ellipsoid objective corresponds to setting $\*H$ as follows:

 where $\*H_r \in \mathcal{S}^9$ defines the rotation-only ellipsoid.
 We must also replace the objective with $\log\det(\*H_r)$; otherwise, it is always $0$.